Clever-ISA/Clever-ISA/specs/Floating-Point.md

 If an operation produces a NaN result, it is unspecified what NaN is produced, except that any operation on a qNaN or sNaN shall produce an qNaN.

 The meaning of NaN representations is unspecified, except that the "canonical" values with only the most significant bit in the mantissa set with either sign, shall be quiet.

+### Floating-point comparions

+Opcodes: 0x11e, 0x124

+Operands: For opcode 0x11e, 1.
+For Opcode 0x124, 2.

+Operand Contraints: No operand shall be have size 1.
+ For opcode 0x11e, the operand shall not be a register, other than a floating-point register.
+For opcode 0x124, at least one operand must be a floating-point register or a long immediate value and no operand shall be a register, other than a floating-point register.

+h:

+Flags: M, Z, C, and P are set according to the result.
+V is not modified.

+Floating-point Exceptions:
+- SIGNAL, if any operand is an sNaN

+Exceptions:
+- UND, if cr0.FPEN=0
+- UND, if an operand constraint is violated
+- UND, if fpcrw.XOPSS=3
+- PF, if the target address is an unavailable virtual memory address
+- PF, if page protections are violated by the access
+- PF, if paging is disable, and the target address is an out of range physical address
+- PROT, if the target address is out of range for the PTL mode.
+- PF, if a memory operand accesses an unavailable virtual memory address
+- FPE, if cr0.FPEXCEPT=1 and an unmasked floating-point exception occurs
+- PROT, if cr0.FPEXCEPT=0 and an unmasked floating-point exception occurs

+Instructions:
+- 0x11e (fcmpz): Performs partial-order floating-point comparison with the operand and +0.0
+- 0x124 (fcmp): Performs partial-order floating-point comparison with both operands

+For fcmpz, +0.0 is the first operand of the comparison.

 ### Trigger Previously Masked Floating-point Exceptions